Open problems in K-stability of Fano varieties: Local K-stability

 \subsection{Local volumes}

-It is proved in \cite{XZ-localbound} that K-semistable cones with uniformly bounded volume from a positive number below are bounded.
-In particular, it implies that \begin{theorem}[\cite{XZ-localbound}] Fixed a finite set $I$ and a positive integer $n$, then the set of all normalized volumes
+It is proved in \cite{XZ-localbound} that K-semistable cones whose volume is uniformly bounded from below by a positive number, are bounded.
+In particular, it implies that \begin{theorem}[\cite{XZ-localbound}] Fix a finite set $I$ and a positive integer $n$.
+Then the set of all normalized volumes

-is discrete away from 0. \end{theorem} It is also known the maximal value of ${\rm Vol}_{n,I}$ is $n^n$, realized only by the smooth point $x\in X$ ($\Delta=0$).
+is discrete away from 0. \end{theorem} It is also known that the maximal value of ${\rm Vol}_{n,I}$ is $n^n$, realized only by the smooth point $x\in X$ ($\Delta=0$).
 In dimension 3, using the classification of singularities, we know more: in particular, when $\Delta=0$, the second largest volume is given by the $A_1$-singularity.
 See \cite{LX-cubic} and also \cite{Liu-threefolds} for further results.
 In general dimension, we can ask

 \begin{problem} If $x\in X$ is singular, then $\widehat{\rm vol}(x, X)\le 2(n-1)^n$ and the equality holds only for $A_1$-singularity. \end{problem} An affirmative answer to this question would imply that the K-moduli of cubic hypersurfaces is the same as the GIT moduli (see \cite{SS-degree4,LX-cubic}).
 More generally, a better understanding of local volumes of singularities will be useful for explicit description of K-moduli spaces by the continuity method using the local-to-global inequality \cite{Liu-singularKE}.
 For additional works along this line, see \cite{OSS-surface, AdVL-wall1,AdVL-wall2,AdVL-wall3, Liu-threefolds} etc..